johnmar1995/Mini-Sec-Tool/README.md

   Command-line menu with slick progress animations.

 - 📜 **Audit Trail**
-  Logs saved to scan_log.txt — keep track of your ops.
+  Logs saved to scan_log.txt — In the App Directory.
 ---

 ## 🚨 Requirements